Lingxi-Li/Happy_Hacking_CXX/README.md

 *Hackish trinkets and extensions to modern C++*

-The following two examples should give you a general idea of what HHXX is all about.
+The following three examples should give you a general idea of what HHXX is all about.

 **A. Universal `for_each()`**